Infestation Location & Management Zones

 Emerald Ash Borer

-Emerald Ash Borer (EAB) was found in Concord in March 2013 and in Canterbury and Loudon in 2014.
+Emerald Ash Borer (EAB) was found in Concord in March 2013, in Canterbury and Loudon in spring 2014 and Salem and Hopkinton in the summer 2014.
 As a non-native insect, EAB lacks predators to keep it in check.
-Infested trees die within 3 to 5 years.
-EAB only attacks ash trees, and is responsible for the death of millions of ash trees in the midwest.
+EAB only attacks ash trees and infested trees die within 3 to 5 years.
 Help protect New Hampshire's ash trees.
 A quarantine of all hardwood firewood, ash wood-products and all ash nursery stock is in effect for Merrimack County.